BroadbandForum/obudpst/README.md

 Included in the output is a numeric ErrorStatus field (which corresponds with the software exit status) as well as a text ErrorMessage field.
 As of version 8.1.0, an additional ErrorMessage2 text field was also added to show any penultimate warning or error message.
-This was done to better convey any cause and effect relationship between events.
+This was done to better convey any cause-and-effect relationship between events.
 If a test completes normally without incident the ErrorStatus will be 0 (zero) and the ErrorMessage fields will be empty.
 If a test completes, but encounters a warning or soft error, the ErrorStatus values for warnings will begin at 1 (one).
 If a test fails to complete, the ErrorStatus values will begin at 50 (up to maximum of 255).
 See `udpst.h` for specific ErrorStatus values and ranges.